Spirit of Self-Supported Riding

 - Incentivising riders to avoid planes and cars by offering entry discounts

-- Using cars sparingly for photography and event management
+- Using cars sparingly for photography and event management, preferring electric vehicles where possible

 - Starting and finishing events within reach of train stations